2024 Module Dates. *limited places*

-We are pleased to announce that we will be running the following modules again in 2022.
-All modules will be part face-to-face at GOSH / ICH and part online.
+We are pleased to announce that these modules are open for booking now.
+All modules will be face-to-face at GOSH / ICH.

 These modules are relevant for GRID, SPIN and all multi-professional colleagues with an interest or career aspirations in critical care.

 Please contact Nick Prince if you require further information: nprince @ nhs.net

 These 5 day modules are taught at MSc level and form part of the UCL / GOSH MSc Advanced Paediatrics Programme.
 External candidates are invited to apply via the links above to study separate modules alongside the MSc students.

 Content is matched to UK and global PICM curricula, aiming to provide much of the knowledge and understanding required to undertake the EPIC DIPLOMA (European Paediatric/Neonatal Intensive Care; ESPNIC – European Society of Paediatric and Neonatal Intensive Care).